tiagofsanchez/handbooktree/README.md

 # Handbooktree

-The new platform for hosts (airbnb or any other platform really) to share guides and valuable things to do once they book their stay.
+The new platform for hosts (airbnb or any other platform really) to share guides and valuable things to do once guests book their stay.

 ## Getting Started